ephouser/IISE_Transactions_Submission/README.md

 Phase 1 and Phase 2 (Experiment)
 - The overall experiment code was integrated and updated into "SOEN_Experimentation.ipynb" file.
 Related figures and tables can be replicated through ordered scripts.
 The overall running time is estimated to within one-hour, but might be different depending on the hardware performance.

+Required Python Packages:
+In order to run the code, the following python packages should be installed on your computer.
+- sklearn
+- seaborn
+- pygad
+- tqdm.notebook
+- lightgbm
+- imblearn